Spider-Man: Brand New Day: Interest and writing delay

-Holland said in November 2021 that he was unsure if he should continue making Spider-Man films and felt he would have done something wrong if he was still portraying the character in his thirties.
-He expressed interest in a film focusing on the Miles Morales version of Spider-Man instead of Parker.
-Despite this, Pascal hoped to continue working with Holland on future Spider-Man films, and said work on the first film in a new trilogy was about to begin.
-The Hollywood Reporter reported that Sony did not yet have official plans for further MCU Spider-Man films but the studio hoped to continue its collaboration with Marvel Studios.
-Holland said he did not know about plans for future Spider-Man films, but there were some "very, very exciting things" being discussed and he felt the franchise had a bright future.
-The next month, he added that he had achieved what he wanted with the character and was ready to say goodbye to the role if he did not end up starring in another film, but he would be saddened to leave the franchise.
-Pascal expressed her hope that the partnership between Sony and Disney would last forever, and Feige promised that it would not break down again as it did during the development of No Way Home.
-He said Holland's Parker would return in another MCU film at some point, and confirmed that he had begun discussing the story for the next Spider-Man film with Pascal, Sony, and Disney.
-This would continue from Parker's "momentous decision" at the end of No Way Home to make everyone forget who he is.
+Around the release of No Way Home in December 2021, Holland said he was unsure if he should continue making Spider-Man films, feeling he would have done something wrong if he were still portraying the character in his thirties.
+He was interested in a film being made about Miles Morales / Spider-Man instead, and added that he would be saddened to leave the franchise but he had achieved what he wanted with the character.
+Despite these comments, Pascal hoped to continue working with Holland on future Spider-Man films, and said work on the first film in a new trilogy was about to begin.
+Aaron Couch at The Hollywood Reporter said Sony did not yet have official plans for further MCU Spider-Man films but hoped to continue its collaboration with Marvel Studios.
+Pascal hoped the partnership between Sony and Disney would last forever, and Feige promised that it would not break down again as it did during No Way Homes development.
+He said Holland would return in another MCU film and confirmed that Marvel Studios had begun discussing the story for the next Spider-Man film with Pascal, Sony, and Disney.

-By April 2022, when series director Jon Watts exited as director of Marvel Studios' Fantastic Four film (2025), Sony was expecting Watts to return for the next Spider-Man film.
-A month later, Sony Pictures CEO and chairman Tom Rothman confirmed that he hoped the "whole group" from the previous films would return, including Watts, Holland, and Zendaya.
-Feige said in February 2023 that they had a story with "big ideas" and writers had begun work on it, but this was put on hold in May because of the 2023 Writers Guild of America strike.
-Pascal said work would resume on the film after the strike concluded.
-Holland said he had been involved in meetings about the film, and these had also been put on hold because of the writers' strike.
-He was happy with the creative reasoning that had been proposed for why a fourth film should be made, but was apprehensive about the stigma surrounding fourth films in franchises and felt they had "hit a home run with our first franchise and there's a part of me that wants to walk away with my head held high and pass the baton" to another actor.
+By April 2022, Sony was expecting director Jon Watts to return from the previous trilogy after he exited as director of Marvel Studios' Fantastic Four film (2025).
+Sony Pictures CEO and chairman Tom Rothman hoped the "whole group" would return, including Watts, Holland, and Zendaya—Holland's then-girlfriend and later wife who portrays Michelle "MJ" Jones-Watson.
+In February 2023, Feige said writers were working on a story with "big ideas", but this was put on hold in May because of the 2023 Writers Guild of America strike.
+Pascal said work would resume after the strike concluded.
+Holland said he was in meetings about ideas and "ambitions" for the film, and these were also put on hold due to the strike.
+He was happy with the creative reasoning for why a fourth film should be made, but was apprehensive about the stigma surrounding fourth films.
+He felt they "hit a home run" with the first three films, calling No Way Home the "perfect send-off", and part of him wanted to exit the franchise on that high note and "pass the baton" to another actor.
+Holland only wanted to return if they could "do justice to the character".